grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "The best-case scenario if we can convince them not to shoot is we have to let them aboard for an inspection," said Percy.
 "We aren't going to pass any inspections with our current cargo.
 And something tells me those guys aren't going be open to a bribe either..."
 She trailed off.
 "Besides, they are out of ship-to-ship range now -- probably trying to keep enough distance to fire a torpedo at us if we come back up above 200 meters.

+[//]: # (---- REVIEWED TO HERE ----)

 They settled into an extremely low-speed chase.
-The _Prospect_ quietly hummed along through the deep -- beyond the depth in which it was designed to operate -- under 230 meters of water.
+The _Prospect_ quietly hummed along under 230 meters of water -- beyond the depth at which it was designed to operate.
 The pursuing sub stayed closer to the surface but maintained the same distance behind them.
 The night was dragging on.
 With the glow of the red lights and the pervading and unchanging hum from the electric motors it did not take long for their fears to subside, to be replaced with sleepy routine.

 But every 15 minutes, like a grating and persistent alarm, another reverberating ping broke through the silence.
 Each ping was always followed immediately after by Hemi's report from the sonar compartment that the pursuing submarine was maintaining nearly the exact same distance behind them.
 This he could, and did, tell Captain Percy with great precision.